-Crisis line advocates are available 24 hours a day, 7 days a week, 365 days a year to provide confidential crisis intervention, safety planning, information and referral, and access to CAAFA’s services.
-Assistance is available in English and Spanish, with access to more than 170 languages through interpreter services.
+Crisis line advocates are available 24 hours a day, 7 days a week, 365 days a year to provide confidential crisis intervention, safety planning, information and referral, and access to CAAFA and A New Leaf’s services.
 CAAFA provides services to victims and survivors of domestic violence and sexual assault regardless of past or present involvement with substance abuse, mental illness, gender, race, language, religious preference, disability, or sexual orientation.

 CAAFA provides lay legal advocacy assistance to victims and survivors of domestic violence and sexual assault.
 Services include information and explanations about navigating Arizona’s family, civil or criminal law systems.
 Areas of assistance include orders of protection, divorce, custody, child support, criminal suits, victim’s rights, victim compensation, address protection, landlord tenant issues, safety planning and referrals to appropriate resources.